 It is important to know:

-Carrying cash dollars and exchanging them for Maldivian rufiyaa outside of banks is absolutely safe.
-The Maldives has zero crime.
-As the locals say, no one steals, robs or cheats here, and it’s really true.
-You can leave your belongings on the beach and go snorkeling for three hours, and no one will touch them.
+Bringing cash dollars and exchanging them outside of banks is completely safe in the Maldives.
+Crime rates are virtually zero.
+Locals often say, “Nobody steals, robs, or cheats here,” and it’s true.
+You can leave your belongings on the beach and go snorkeling for hours without worrying.
 Here’s everything you need to know about safety in the Maldives and what to be afraid of.

-How to pay on the Maldives: cash or card, rufiyaa or dollars
+How to Pay in the Maldives: Cash or Card, Rufiyaa or Dollars

-The country still has a weak development of non-cash payments.
-ATM in the Maldives are available on all local islands, but not all places accept card payments.
-Compared to our countries, Maldives is about 15 years behind in this matter.
+The Maldives is still catching up when it comes to cashless payments.
+While ATMs are available on all local islands, card payments are far from universal.
+Compared to many other countries, the Maldives is about 15 years behind in this area.

-• In 90% of cases, your card won’t be accepted,
+• In 50% of cases, your card will not be accepted.

 money in maldives

-• In small stores, for chips, water, ice cream.
+• Small shops: Snacks, water, ice cream, and other essentials.
 Everything about stores, assortment, and business hours is in the article at the link.

 For prices in the Maldives for everything a tourist needs, read the extensive article.